dlmbl/sample_git_repo/README.md

 ## requirements.txt

 The requirements file specifies the packages that are required to run your code.
 You can use it to configure a new conda environment by running `pip install requirements.txt`

+## Using git

+Git is an incredibly useful tool for collaborating with others and keeping your own work organized.
+There are in-depth and interactive courses for git available online if you would like more information, but as a short introduction take a look at [this guide](http://rogerdudler.github.io/git-guide/).